takkamdarios/documentation/content/_index.md

 ## Additional Content

 Interested in contributing to the TrueNAS projects or documentation or want to learn more about the technologies TrueNAS uses?
-Take a look at these additional content areas!
+See these additional content areas:

 <div class="docs-more-sections">
   <p>Project Contributions